tokio-rs/website/content/blog/2020-04-preemption.md

 ## A note on blocking

-While automatic cooperative task yielding improves many cases, it cannot preempt tasks.
-Users of Tokio must still take care to avoid CPU intensive work and using blocking APIs.
-The [`spawn_blocking`][spawn_blocking] function can be used to "asyncify" these sorts of tasks by running them on a thread pool.
+Although automatic cooperative task yielding improves performance in many cases, it cannot preempt tasks.
+Users of Tokio must still take care to avoid both CPU intensive work and blocking APIs.
+The [`spawn_blocking`][spawn_blocking] function can be used to "asyncify" these sorts of tasks by running them on a thread pool where blocking is allowed.

 Tokio does not, and will not attempt to detect blocking tasks and automatically compensate by adding threads to the scheduler.
-This question has come up a number of times in the past so allow me to elaborate.
+This question has come up a number of times in the past, so allow me to elaborate.

 For context, the idea is for the scheduler to include a monitoring thread.
 This thread would poll scheduler threads every so often and check that workers are making progress.
-If a worker is not making progress, it is assumed that the worker is executing a blocking task and a new thread should be spawned to compensate.
+If a worker is not making progress, it is assumed that the worker is executing a blocking task, and a new thread should be spawned to compensate.

 This idea is not new.
-The first occurence of this strategy that I am aware of is in the .NET thread pool and was introduced more than ten years ago.
+The first occurence of this strategy that I am aware of is in the .NET thread pool, and was introduced more than ten years ago.
-Unfortunately, the strategy has a number of problems and because of this, it has not been featured in other thread pools / schedulers (golang, java, erlang, ...).
+Unfortunately, the strategy has a number of problems and because of this, it has not been featured in other thread pools / schedulers (Go, Java, Erlang, etc.).

 The first problem is that it is very hard to define "progress".
 A naive definition of progress is whether or not a task has been scheduled for over some